AJ-RR/Ajay-JunkYardVGPU/README.md

+# Overview

 ## Purpose

 This project is intended to provide access to GPU on Google Pixel Fold for general compute.

 ## Application

 The ultimate goal is to repurpose Google Pixel Folds into a compute cluster.

 ## Background

 A vGPU mechanism is necessary as GPU applications on Google Pixel Fold only run for Bionic.
 A vGPU mechanism allows a user to queue GPU commands from one device to another when the devices have different libc's.

 Rutabaga is the full abstraction layer that handles dispatching of GPU API calls and outputing results.
 Below is the diagram of Rutabaga.

 ![Rutabaga Diagram](docs/rutabaga_document.png)

-## MVP
+## Minimum Viable Product

-The MVP of our project is to display the interaction between host and guest applications.
+Our MVP is to display the interaction between host and guest applications.

-## Note
+## Android

 Following section goes over how to build the applications in this repo on Android; the generated executables and object files are already available in this repo.
 If you are just interested in using this tool on pmOS, please skip to the pmOS section below.

-## Android
 While our Google Pixel Fold runs pmOS, which is a distribution of Alpine Linux, the executables for Rutabaga, libaemu, and GFXstream need to be built on Android OS to link properly against Bionic.
 The workaround is to compile on Android OS, pull the executables to pmOS, and copy the necessary shared object files into corresponding directories.

 ## Setting up Termux on Android

 1. Disable built-in Linux on Android
     1. Go to Settings -> System -> Developer Options -> Linux development environment
     2. Move the switch to the off position